 Modules vary in their teaching and learning methods and some have a higher proportion of lectures than others.
-Lectures are supplemented by the use of self directed learning centred on the medium of on line/blended learning, student-led seminars and group workshops.
+Lectures are supplemented by the use of self directed learning centred on the medium of student-led seminars and group workshops.

 As the course progresses, your analytical skills will develop and you will move towards independence in your learning.
-This is recognised and indeed encouraged by the changing emphasis of the teaching methods, which moves from a high proportion of lectures in the first year to a much greater proportion of on line/blended learning, student led seminars and workshop sessions in the second and third year.
+This is recognised and indeed encouraged by the changing emphasis of the teaching methods, which moves from a high proportion of lectures in the first year to a much greater proportion of student led seminars and workshop sessions in the third year.